 - 1. Set up a spectroradiometer to obtain screen measurements later in the process. - 2.
-Select Menu > Color Settings > Sensor-to-screen Calibration. - 3.
-To create a new calibration file, select Create ...
+In the left navigation menu, select Color Settings > Sensor-to-screen Calibration. - 3.
+To create a new calibration file, select Create .

 The projector checks if the light source is on and the douser is open.
 If either condition is not met, a warning dialog is displayed prompting you to make sure these conditions are met before starting the wizard.